Sigma (Mega Man X): Characteristics

 Sigma appears as a tall, bald humanoid in most of his forms.
 As the former leader of the Maverick Hunters, Sigma is a capable military leader, rendering him a devious and strategic opponent to his primary enemies, X and Zero.
 Sigma is a skilled and charismatic manipulator, managing to turn various Reploids, Maverick Hunters, and Mavericks to his side.
-Although he has been destroyed countless times, Sigma's programming always survives, either building himself a new form, or is revived by Reploid and Maverick admirers alike; it is implied that he grows more insane with each revival.
+Although he has been killed countless times, Sigma's programming always survives, either building himself a new form, or is revived by Reploid and Maverick admirers alike; it is implied that he grows more insane with each revival.
 He is fond of incorporating himself into battlesuits vastly more significant than his "regular" form.
 He serves as the final boss in all games except Mega Man X: Command Mission and Mega Man X8 (he does not appear in the former and in the latter, Sigma is the penultimate boss).

-History
+Appearances

 Mega Man X series

-Prior to the first Mega Man X game, Sigma was the most advanced Reploid of his time, leading the Maverick Hunters.
+Before the first Mega Man X game, Sigma was the most advanced Reploid of his time, leading the Maverick Hunters.
 However, one day, the Maverick Hunters received reports of an overwhelmingly powerful "Red Maverick" that destroyed an entire squadron of Hunters.
 While investigating, Sigma, along with his unit, tracked it down to an abandoned laboratory and faced the Maverick alone.
 The Maverick is revealed to be Zero, an evil robot created by Dr. Wily that carried a computer virus called "Maverick Virus".
 After Sigma defeats Zero, the virus inadvertently transfers into Sigma.
 While the virus is purged from Zero, turning him benevolent, the virus adapts to Sigma, becoming the Sigma Virus.

 After gradually succumbing to the virus, he suddenly leads a mass revolt among the Reploids, declaring total war on humans.
 Many Maverick Hunters follow Sigma out of loyalty, leaving Zero in charge of the organization.
 X, the last creation of Dr. Light and the base model for every Reploid decides to volunteer and joins Zero.
 X and Zero battle through the Maverick regime, and it is X who finally destroys Sigma.
 But though his physical body is scrapped, Sigma's "soul" (the Virus) survives.
 After the end credits roll, Sigma's face appears on a blue monitor and warns X that he will be back.

 Sigma returns in each installment of the series in various forms but is defeated by X each time.
-His final appearance is in Mega Man X8 - although he is finally destroyed for good, the Sigma Virus remains, prompting the events of the Mega Man Zero series.
+His final appearance is in Mega Man X8 – although he is finally destroyed for good, the Sigma Virus would remain, prompting the events of the Mega Man Zero series.

-Other games
+Other appearances

 Sigma appears in the crossover game Marvel vs. Capcom Infinite.
 In the story mode, he merges with Ultron to become "Ultron Sigma" to convert the inhabitants of both of their worlds into their slaves.
 Sigma as a playable character is available for purchase as standalone downloadable content or as part of the game's character pass.